NaAlSi3O8/dash/doc/init.md

 Copy allgamescoind.init to /etc/init.d/allgamescoind.
 Test by running `service allgamescoind start`.

-Using this script, you can adjust the path and flags to the allgamescoind program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/allgamescoind.
+Using this script, you can adjust the path and flags to the allgamescoind program by setting the ALLGAMESCOIND and FLAGS environment variables in the file /etc/sysconfig/allgamescoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X